jasmnbur/jasmnbur/README.md

-# Hi, I'm Jasmina Buresch :relaxed: :notes: :cherry_blossom:
+# Hi, I'm Jasmina Buresch :notes: :cherry_blossom:

 I am an Economics Master's student at Fordham University, and I'm having fun exploring the intersection of my econ knowledge and data science for intuitive solutions to real world challenges!